cosinekitty/astronomy/source/csharp/README.md

 <a name="Astronomy.CALLISTO_RADIUS_KM"></a>
 ### `const double Astronomy.CALLISTO_RADIUS_KM = 2410.3;`

-**The The mean radius of Jupiter's moon Callisto, expressed in kilometers.**
+**The mean radius of Jupiter's moon Callisto, expressed in kilometers.**

 ---